 - Just get emotional.
 What really makes you emotional, either in a positive or negative way?
 Think of a person, concept, place or thing that you are deeply connected to.
-This will be a potential topic for your ode.
+This will be a potential topic for your ode poem.
 Remember, an ode is focused on the many nuances of a single thing, so make sure that whatever you pick is something that you feel strongly about, so you have enough to write.

 - If you feel something, say something.
 When someone brings up the thing you have chosen to write about in conversation, how do you react?
 Write down what you would say in such a situation, and even more importantly, how you would (or do) feel.
 You may end up needing many words that have the same definition or meaning, so checking out a thesaurus can be hugely useful.
 Learning how to write an ode poem is all about digging deep into your emotional and descriptive vocabulary.

 - Size matters.
 How long do you want your poem to be?
 Odes are traditionally very long, and chances are, if you’ve picked a topic you really feel passionately about, you will have a lot to write.
 Start by splitting up your poem into groups, or stanzas, of ten lines.
 Many traditional odes have three to five of these stanzas, but if you want to write more, by all means do!